9 Spring Break Travel Tips for Families

 Find the perfect destination

 It probably goes without saying but finding a destination which is suitable for the whole family is really important.
+Disney comes to mind, of course, but there are plenty of other choices as well if that’s not your thing.
 Make sure there is plenty to keep the children occupied, but also ensure there are activities for adults to enjoy alone if possible.
 Make sure there are any facilities you might need for your baby or child (changing/ feeding rooms for example).

 Try and keep to a routine

 This is especially important for babies and toddlers.
 Try and keep naptimes and mealtimes similar to what you would do at home, to ensure they don’t get cranky as a result of being too hungry or tired.
 For older kids, it’s worth trying not to let them stay up too late at night and sleep in in the morning, as adjusting back to normal when you return home could be difficult.